snpeek/snpeek.github.io/docs/adrs/adr-001-sveltekit_framework.md

 ## Decision

-We will use Svelte moving forward,
+We will use Svelte moving forward.

 ## Status

-Draft
+Accepted

 ## Consequences